Transcript Requests & Other Forms

 - Course schedules and descriptions can be found in the Fall/Spring Course Timetable or Course Roster at www.upenn.edu/registrar.

-- Submit a Law Credit for Non-Law Course Request Form to the Registrar’s Office to ensure the course credits will count toward your law degree.
+- Submit an Application for Law Credit for Non-Law Course form to the Registrar’s Office to ensure the course credits will count toward your law degree.

 Independent Study work may be awarded credit under the supervision of the faculty.
 Such work typically involves an expository research paper, creation of a brief, or, on occasion, faculty research assistance.
 Students wishing to undertake work as an independent study should complete the Independent Study Form, which requires the signature of the faculty.
 Completed forms should be returned to the Registrar’s Office.
 Independent studies usually are granted two or three semester hours’ credit.